cuhk-eda/Xplace/README.md

 # Xplace-NN

 Xplace-NN is a neural-enhanced extension of Xplace developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
+Xplace-NN supports deterministic mode now.

 ## About
 Xplace is a fast and extensible GPU-accelerated global placement framework developed by the research team supervised by Prof. Evangeline F. Y. Young at The Chinese University of Hong Kong (CUHK).
 It achieves around 3x speedup per GP iteration compared to DREAMPlace and shows high extensibility.